adot20/Practice-Problems/README.md

 # Python Problems
- More Python problems and solututions
+practice problems and solutions using Python